 Neko Donut is a Japanese game developer [twitter link] with (as far as I can tell) these two games, both made in 2021.

-(There is also a third game, Cat in Two, which is not quite as polished as the others.
+(There is also another game, Cat in Two, which is not quite as polished as the others.

 Where Can I Get it:

 Both games are available at unityroom.com, a Japanese collection of web games coded in Unity, which has become the de facto replacement for Flash.